ministryofjustice/opg-event-store/domains/POAS/events/evidence-received/index.md

 name: evidence-received
 version: 0.0.1
 summary: |
-  The OPG has received the applicant's evidence
+  The OPG has received paper evidence to support a donor's reduced fee application
 producers:
-    - opg.poas.sirius
+  - opg.poas.sirius-proposed
 consumers:
   - opg.poas.makeregister
 owners:
   - vega
   - mrlpa
 ---

+## Context

+A paper donor has applied for a reduced fee.
+OPG staff review all reduced fee applications.

+An OPG user has identified that they cannot approve or reject the reduced fee application without further information and has sent a letter to the donor asking for more specifics.

+The user has sent the additional evidence to the OPG and it has been scanned on to the system

+## Trigger

+Sirius has ingested correspondence which it has identified<sup>[how?]</sup> as evidence for the donor's reduced fee application.

 ## Details

-When an applicant requests a reduced fee, they must provide evidence for their claim for the OPG to review.
-This event is sent by Sirius when the evidence has been received, copied into Sirius's storage, and a task has been created for a caseworker to review.
+The task list in MRLPA tells the user that their evidence has been received by the OPG.

 <NodeGraph title="Consumer / Producer Diagram" />